carbon-language/carbon-lang/mlir/docs/WritingAPass.md

 ## Declarative Pass Specification

-Some aspects of a Pass may be specified declaratively, in a form similarly to [operations](OpDefinitions.md).
-This specification simiplifies several mechanisms related to defining passes.
-It can be used for generating pass registration calls, defining boiler plate pass utilities, and generating pass documentation.
+Some aspects of a Pass may be specified declaratively, in a form similar to [operations](OpDefinitions.md).
+This specification simplifies several mechanisms used when defining passes.
+It can be used for generating pass registration calls, defining boilerplate pass utilities, and generating pass documentation.

 Consider the following pass specified in C++: